Martin-H1/6502/Common/README.md

 Files
 ======
-* .gitignore - prevents target files from getting checked into git.
 * LICENSE - MIT license file.
 * Makefile - makefile to issue all of the commands.
 * README.md - this file.